camilabga/adTracking-fraud-detection/Report.md

 Incremental training helped avoiding the need to have the whole training data loaded on the memory, allowing the model to have more computational resources and also made the training possible since the model can avoid memory error with smaller data.
 However, this also means the model is continuously trained with different data each time; without the whole data being available at all time, the tree construction is less ideal since it is impossible to choose upon optimal splits, as discussed [here](https://github.com/dmlc/xgboost/issues/3055#issuecomment-359505122).

-#### GPU mode

-Apart from incremental training, XGBoost also allows utilizing GPU resources for better computation time.
-Using a NVIDIA's GeForce GTX 1070 with 8GB VRAM, and the same sample dataset of 100,000 rows with same hyperparameters, I saw training time reduced by almost 75%.

-However, setting up GPU support for XGBoost on a Windows system turned out to be very time-consuming due to a bug in drivers that delayed the installation and another bug in XGBoost GPU mode itself that crashed the kernel during incremental training.

 ## IV.
 Results
 ### Model Evaluation and Validation

 Even though I managed to bypass the system memory limit on XGBoost by training the model incrementally, it still remains that Pandas is unable to produce the engineered feature `time_to_next_click` on the whole dataset.
 Therefore, I decided to again train the model on just a subset of the data.
 After some trials and errors, I found that 60,000,000 was the limit to which Pandas managed to generate `time_to_next_click` without memory error.